I think there is almost two dozen copies of my final draft floating around out there in paper form and word files.

 His face was a bald patch of wrinkled black skin covering his mouth, lips, and wide flat nose.
 The rest of his head was covered with the same thick, dark brown hair as his body, leaving only his chest, palms, and bottoms of his feet hair-free.

 His chest was thick with muscle and painted with red, green, and white swirls and strange patterns.
 I scraped off a little of the green paint with my fingers and rubbed it between them.
-It was clotted with small bits of plant fiber and what looked like what might have been smashed bugs.
+It was clotted with small bits of plant fiber and what looked like smashed bugs.

 What gave me the greatest concern was the skins he wore.
-I picked up an edge of the hides and ran the leather between my fingers.
+I picked up an edge of the hides and ran the treated leather between my fingers.
 The pebbled hide was like nothing I had ever seen before.
 Except on the monster I killed last night.
-That was foreboding.

 A small leather pouch was stitched into the hides he wore.
-I opened it.
+I opened it hoping to find answers.
 Inside were thin strips of leather, a sharp chipped stone knife with leather-bound handle, what looked like flint and pyrite for making fires, and several bright purple fern leaves tightly roiled.
-I tossed the pouch aside.
+More questions without answers.
+I fingered the purple ferns, they were still green and appeared to have been freshly picked.
+But from where?
+I’d never seen anything like them before either.

 The corpse left a long smear of blood across the floor as I dragged him out of the house and rolled him off the side of the porch into a heap with his dead buddies.

-I knew the ape was strong.
-He’d lifted my entire hundred and eighty-five-pound body with a single hand and almost choked me to death.
-But as I picked up the club and struggled to swing it, I realized just how strong he really was.
+I knew the apes were strong.
+One of them lifted my entire body with a single hand and almost choked me to death.
+But as I picked up one of their clubs and struggled to swing it, I realized just how strong they really were.
+The club must weigh around thirty pounds.
 The handle was smooth dark wood with a reddish tint and small grooves cut to help the bearer keep a grip.
 The large gray stone at the end had been chipped into shape and bound tightly in place with strips of leather.
-And it weighed probably forty pounds.
 Getting hit with one of these would end a man’s life quick, or leave him permanently crippled.

 I tugged the arrow out of the wall.
 It was almost a foot longer than an Indian arrow and twice as thick.
-The fletching was made of strange greenish-yellow feathers, and the point was of crafted obsidian.
-The bow that the small ape carried was six feet tall and made from what seemed like a type of carved horn and finely braided gut string.
-I tried to draw the bow back and gave up after moving the string only a few inches.
+The fletching was made of long strange greenish-yellow feathers, and the point chipped obsidian.
+The bow carried by the small ape was six feet long and made from what seemed like a type of carved horn and finely braided gut string.
+I tried to draw the bow back and gave up after moving the string only half way.

-The spear was sunk deep into the outside log wall, but with effort, I wiggled it free.
+The spear was sunk deep into the outside log wall, and using the axe I chopped the shaft off, leaving the tip embedded.
 Like the club, it was much larger than anything a human could easily wield.
 The shaft was almost nine feet long and several inches in diameter.
 Big enough that I could jab with it two handed, but impossible for me to throw.
-The tip was the same glossy black volcanic rock as used on the arrow.
+I found enough spears for each of the apes to have carried one, and their points were of the same glossy chipped obsidian as the arrows.

 I dumped the weapons in a pile and stood on the porch with rifle in hand, looking around in bewilderment.
-Once again, I found myself confused and trying to wrap my head around the notion that not only had I killed a creature that should have been extinct, but also several giant monkey-men.
+Once again, I found myself confused and trying to wrap my head around the notion that not only had I killed a creature that should have been extinct, but also several giant monkey-men without tails.

 Just what in the hell was going on?

 The breeze ruffled the hair of the apes in the yard and sent small dust devils spinning.
-Buzzards noticed my new lawn decorations and circled lazily overhead.
+Buzzards noticed my new yard decorations and circled lazily overhead.
 A sure signal for miles around that something was dead.
-I’d provided quite the feast for them lately.
+I’d provided quite the feast for them as of late.

 As I watched Carbine trot back towards the ranch, I knew one thing for certain, I needed to know where these apes came from.
 Wherever that was, based on the hides they wore, there were more of these dinosaurs.
 Going without help didn’t appeal to me.
 But neither did spending most of a day fetching the Sheriff while the trail went cold.

 I’d go alone and cautiously.
 If things went south, I’d ride like hell for town.
-I glanced at my saddle bags that rested beside the table.
+I glanced at my saddle bags that lay on the floor by the door.
 Just in case, I’d bring the dynamite along.

-Eventually, the beast’s tracks led me to an area of the Granite mountain range further than I’d ever wandered before.
-The tall prairie grass ended abruptly against the base of cliffs jutting up from the plains and merging into the mountains behind it.
+Eventually, the beast’s tracks led me to an area of the Granite Mountain range further than I’d ever wandered before.
+The tall prairie grass ended abruptly against the base of mountain cliffs jutting up from the plains.
 Before me, the cliff face rose fifty or sixty feet into the air, complete with tumbled rocks and debris at the bottom and a few scraggly pines striving to survive tucked into small cracks and crevices.

-Both the ape and beast tracks led right through a massive tunnel that stretched almost forty feet wide at the bottom and at its highest point, arched twenty feet above me.
+Both the ape and beast tracks led right through a massive tunnel that stretched almost forty feet wide at the bottom and at its highest point, arched twenty feet or so above me.

-But, somehow, impossibly, the tunnel was only eight feet long, and defied everything I knew was possible.
+But, somehow, impossibly, the tunnel was only thirty feet long, and defied everything I knew was possible.

 In a daze, I dismounted and squatted on my heels, staring at it, trying to understand how such a thing could exist.